-If your dog has managed to get hold of a bar of chocolate and ‘scoffed’ the lot, or if he has eaten even a small quantity of dark chocolate, or cocoa powder, seek veterinary attention without delay.
+It is important to seek veterinary attention immediately if your dog has managed to get hold of a bar of chocolate and ‘scoffed’ the lot.
+This is also the case if he has eaten even a small quantity of dark chocolate, or cocoa powder.

 If a large dogs steals a small square of milk chocolate, he is probably not going to suffer any ill effects.
-But no-one can give you any guarantees on that.
+This, however, is not a guarantee.
 The only safe dose of chocolate, is ‘no chocolate at all’.

 Not so many people are aware of the dangers of onions.

 This vegetable contains thiosulphate, which is also toxic to dogs.
-In fact it causes the unpleasant disease “ haemolytic anaemia” where the red blood cells are damaged.
+It causes the unpleasant disease “haemolytic anaemia” where the red blood cells are damaged.

-Like us, dogs depend on their red blood cells to carry oxygen around the body, and without enough of them become very ill indeed.
+Like us, dogs depend on their red blood cells to carry oxygen around the body.
+Without enough healthy red blood cells they can become very ill indeed.

 Just like chocolate, when it comes to “how much is harmful” it is all a question of quantity.

-If you dog eats a tiny bit of chopped onion that you drop on the floor while cooking he will probably be ok, but you should avoid feeding table scraps with onion in, as these could make him unwell.
+If you dog eats a tiny bit of chopped onion that you drop on the floor he will probably be ok.
+But you should avoid feeding table scraps with onion in, as these could make him unwell.

-As with chocolate and onions the quantity of macademia nuts that is toxic to dogs varies widely from dog to dog.
+As with chocolate and onions, the quantity of macadamia nuts that is toxic to dogs varies widely from dog to dog.